MassCartog's Comments

 |

-| 178481509 | Hello, welcome to OSM.
-The feature you removed in this changeset is valid.
+| 180789297 | Hello, welcome to OSM.
+Features you removed in this changeset are valid.
 Please don’t remove valid OSM data.
 You have a new account and might not be aware, on OSM, we do not remove features if they exist on the ground.
 If it exists on the ground, it is valid data regardless of a feature being public or private, designated or informal/illegal/unauthorized.
 Removing features that exist is actually considered vandalism.
 It's clear that these features still exist on the ground.
-Not being public access areas is an invalid reason to remove data from OSM.
+They were created 15 years ago, and they still show significant heatmap traffic within the last 12 months.
+Not being public access or "unauthorized social trail" areas is an invalid reason to remove data from OSM.
 So this edit is incorrect and damaging to valid OSM data.
-The correct way to handle this is to use OSM's tagging system. access=private, or access=no would be appropriate if they are closed to the public.
+You had it right before, the correct way to handle this is to use OSM's tagging system. access=private, or access=no would be appropriate if they are closed to the public.
 Once this is done, services that do use OSM data will reflect that and specify their access.
 Please read this for more info:

 |